chrisjohnson16/astra-streaming-demo/README.md

     `./pulsar-admin namespaces list <YOUR TENANT>`

 2. Next, create a consumer using the following command.
-The `-s` option specifies your subscription name and the `-n 0` option tells the client to consume messages continuously.
+The `-s` option specifies your subscription name, and the `-n 0` option tells the client to consume messages continuously.

     `./pulsar-client consume -s test -n 0 <YOUR TENANT>/stocks/stocks-in`